Best MacBook alternatives: Framework, Razer & more

 Then, finally, those who like to tinker, or need something with a little bit more capability than your average PC environment.
 It shouldn’t surprise you why some developers wind up using macOS over everything else.

-When we reviewed the Framework, we weren’t only blown away by its upgradability and modular options.
+When we reviewed Framework 13, we weren’t only blown away by its upgradability and modular options.
 No, we loved that it performed spectacularly in terms of coming in with a 12th-generation Intel chip.
-The MacBook Air isn’t as capable as its bigger brethren, but it can certainly still hold its own under duress.
+The Framework 16 is the next logical step in the Framework experiment.
+It delivers a unique blend of customization and repairability.

-The Framework is no different.
-It provides enough power to allow you to do certain tasks and light gaming, while still being completely usable as an everyday device as the MacBook Air was originally envisioned.
+Framework 16 offers well-rounded CPU and GPU performance.
+It provides enough power to allow you to do demanding tasks and gaming, while being completely usable as an everyday device as the MacBook was originally envisioned.
+The laptop’s battery life is also quite good, considering it gets discrete graphics.

 The Razer Blade is unquestionably the best choice when moving from macOS to Windows, to try to replicate the finesse of a MacBook Pro.
 From its lush design to the excellent onboard specs, Razer knows how to make a laptop.

-We’ve recommended both the 15 and 14-inch variations, as it depends on what you want to carry with you.
+We’ve recommended both the 16 and 14-inch variations, as it depends on what you want to carry with you.
 A Razer Blade 14 is considerably lighter and uses AMD CPU and GPU.
-The Blade 15 uses an Intel CPU but also has the benefit of the RTX series of GPUs.
+The Blade 16 uses an RTX-40 series GPU and Intel Raptor Lake CPU.

 Razer’s laptops are truly sublime to use.
 It’s not even just at a gaming level, but the specs on board allow you to get creative.
-The 2022 version comes booted with an excellent high refresh rate OLED screen, making for a luxurious feel while using it.
+The 2022 version comes booted with an excellent high refresh rate OLED screen.
+The latest Razer Blade 16 also comes with “dual display” technology to let you switch between resolutions and refresh rates with a simple restart.

-Coupled with a capable Raptor Lake chipset and up to an RTX 4080 graphics, it is one of the worthiest MacBook Pro alternatives.
+Coupled with a capable Intel Core i7-13700H and up to an RTX 4070 graphics, it is one of the worthiest MacBook Pro alternatives.
 Together this combination of CPU and GPU ensures that the laptop sails through every task thrown at it including image and video editing and even gaming.

 The Dell XPS 17 ships with an exceptionally bright touch-friendly IPS LCD panel, and the ultra-thin bezels make the display look gorgeous.